When success requires an identity shift.

 The next time you hear yourself say, “I’m not ready yet,” let that be your cue.

-Don't wait to "feel ready."
-Take one small, courageous action this week to prove to your brain that you can handle the success you’re creating.
+Your Micro-Action: Don’t wait to “feel ready.”
+Take one small, aligned action this week to prove to your brain that you can handle the success you’re creating.
 Start building your new evidence today.

 Achieve Without Burnout.